GreptimeTeam/docs/docs/contributor-guide/frontend/table-sharding.md

+---
+description: Explains how table data in GreptimeDB is sharded and distributed, including the concepts of partition and region.
+---

 # Table Sharding

 The sharding of stored data is essential to any distributed database.
 This document will describe how table's data in GreptimeDB is being sharded, and distributed.